niflostancu/rpi-debian-build-scripts/Readme.md

-# RaspberryPi Debian (arm64) rootfs build scripts for NAS
+# RaspberryPi Debian-based rootfs build scripts

-This project contains several scripts for building a minimalistic rootfs, kernel and boot files for use with a RPI4-based NAS (Network Attached Storage).
+This project contains several scripts for building a minimalistic rootfs, kernel and boot files, primarily for personal use with a RPI4-based NAS (Network Attached Storage), but fairly customizable (using configuration modules).

 Features:

 - a `qemu-user` + `binfmt` + `debootstrap` approach for cross-bootstrapping rootfs;
-- script for easily chrooting inside the rootfs container (using `systemd-nspawn`);
+- scripts for easily chrooting inside the rootfs container (using `systemd-nspawn`);
 - custom kernel building script (using cross-compiler);
 - modular approach for running a series of provisioning scripts inside the rootfs to fully configure the Debian installation;